Vitols999/QMS-WIKI/DocGisItemsTrkRange.md

     Choose the "_Select a range of points_" icon ![Range selection][RngSel0] in the toolbar.

     The mouse cursor changes to the range selection icon and the range tool window pops-up which supports the selection of the track range and which allows to perform the required range actions.
 The range tool window offers again a toolbar.
-Move the mouse on one of the icons to see a bubblebox explaining the meaning of the icon.
+Move the mouse on one of the icons to see a bubble box explaining the meaning of the icon.
 The left part of the toolbar is for range actions, the right part can be used to select precisely the wanted range.

     ![RangeTool.jpg][RngTool]